ucsdCSE110wi16/CSE110M260T14/SCHEDULE.md

   Rework based on feedback from Week 4 features.

 # Week 6:
-  - ability to search based on keywords
+  - ability to search based on description
   - refine layout
-  - adding photos to items
+  - adding photos to items.